Cellular $\mathbb A^1$-homology and the motivic version of Matsumoto's theorem

 We also know that the product morphism

 is always an isomorphism of $k$-schemes \cite[Lemma 8.3.5]{Springer}.
-Recall from \cite[Chapter 8 Section 3]{Springer} that for an element $w\in W$, the Bruhat cell $B \dot{w}B$, which we will simply denote by $BwB$ because of its independence on the choice of the lift $\dot{w} \in N_G(T)$ of $w \in W$, is isomorphic as a $k$-scheme through the product in $G$ with
+We will simply denote the Bruhat cell $B \dot{w}B$ by $BwB$ because of its independence on the choice of the lift $\dot{w} \in N_G(T)$ of $w \in W$.
+Recall from \cite[Chapter 8, Section 3]{Springer} that for an element $w\in W$, the Bruhat cell $B{w}B$ is isomorphic as a $k$-scheme through the product in $G$ with

 Hence, we will write $BwB = U_{w^{-1}} \dot{w} TU$.
 The above isomorphism shows that as a $k$-scheme, the Bruhat cell $B\dot{w}B$ is isomorphic to a product of an affine space and $T$; thus, it is cohomologically trivial and the above filtration defines a cellular structure on $G$.
 In what follows, we need to compute the differential of the associated cellular $\A^1$-chain complex in low degrees ($\leq 2$ to be precise).
 We will hence have to choose orientations of that cellular structure carefully in order to facilitate our cellular homology computations.